 - You don’t need to buy specialized equipment.
 Some rope and a sturdy bag are all you’ll need.

 - If you’re backpacking above tree line or in desert areas with low shrubs, hanging from a branch is not even an option.

 - Hanging food in a tree can be difficult and time-consuming.
 Trying to maneuver a food bag with an unwieldy pole onto a hook atop a tall pole takes a lot of effort.

-- Some bears have learned to pull on ropes to get at the bag.
+- Many bears have learned to pull on ropes to get at the bag.